Antitrust threats, unionization, workplace unrest all await Amazon’s next CEO

 Amazon’s opponents will probably find Jassy to be not much different from Bezos.
 The two have worked closely for more than two decades, and Jassy even shadowed Bezos in the early 2000s as his technical assistant, something of a chief-of-staff role.
 Like Bezos, those who know Jassy expect him to take the criticism of Amazon in stride.

-“He doesn’t think everything Amazon does is perfect, but he listens,” said a person familiar with how Jassy operates, who spoke on the condition of anonymity because he’s not authorized to speak publicly about him.
+“He doesn’t think everything Amazon does is perfect, but he listens,” said a person familiar with how Jassy operates, who spoke on the condition of anonymity because he isn’t authorized to speak publicly about him.

-And Jassy isn’t a stranger to the public battles Amazon faces.
-The Jassy-run Amazon Web Services made the call last month to suspend Parler, a pro-Trump social network that allowed hateful posts that threatened violence, as a customer of its cloud-computing service.
+Jassy isn’t a stranger to the public battles Amazon faces.
+The Jassy-run Amazon Web Services made the call last month to suspend Parler — a pro-Trump social network that allowed hateful posts that threatened violence — as a customer of its cloud-computing service.
 The move, which effectively silences Parler, provoked ire from some conservatives.

 “Andy’s not afraid to make tough decisions,” the person said.

 Jassy has also been the face of Amazon Web Services’ ongoing battle with the Pentagon over a lucrative cloud-computing contract awarded to Microsoft in 2019, even though most analysts expected Amazon to win the deal.
-Amazon formally challenged the decision, alleging that President Donald Trump was biased against Amazon and Bezos because of his ownership of The Post, whose coverage the then-president criticized.
+Amazon formally challenged the decision, alleging Donald Trump was biased against Amazon and Bezos because of his ownership of The Post, whose coverage the then-president criticized.

 “When you have a sitting president who is willing to share openly his disdain for a company and the leader of that company, it makes it really difficult for government agencies, including the DOD [Defense Department], to make an objective decision without fear of reprisal,” Jassy said during a news conference two months later.